-Scott McLaughlin claims second place in 'peak IndyCar day' after starting in the gravel at Laguna Seca
+McLaughlin second in 'peak IndyCar day' at Laguna Seca

-Scott McLaughlin claims second place in ‘peak IndyCar day’ after starting in the gravel at Laguna Seca
+McLaughlin second in ‘peak IndyCar day’ at Laguna Seca

 Monday 11th September, 2023 - 11:09am

-Scott McLaughlin’s journey in Sunday’s Firestone Grand Prix of Monterey started in the Turn 2 gravel trap, continued with two penalties from race control and ended with a runner-up finish at WeatherTech Raceway Laguna Seca to end the 2023 NTT IndyCar Series season.
+Scott McLaughlin’s journey in the Grand Prix of Monterey started in the Turn 2 gravel trap, continued with two penalties from race control and ended with a runner-up finish at Laguna Seca to end the 2023 IndyCar Series season.

 McLaughlin started second in the 27-car field but had trouble almost immediately when Christian Lundgaard slid into the #3 Team Penske Chevrolet as the field headed to Turn 2.
-While the car headed straight for the gravel trap outside the corner, McLaughlin avoided the tire barrier outside the gravel and navigated back to the racing surface.
+While the car headed straight for the gravel trap outside the corner, McLaughlin avoided the tyre barrier outside the gravel and navigated back to the racing surface.

-The 2019 Bathurst 1000 winner was now 19th and took advantage of the early yellow to pit and move to Firestone’s black sidewall primary tire compound after starting on a new set of the red alternate tires.
+The 2019 Bathurst 1000 winner was now 19th and took advantage of the early yellow to pit and move to the black sidewall primary tyre compound after starting on a new set of the red alternate tyres.

 In two green flag laps, McLaughlin moved up to 17th before the race’s second full course yellow after Josef Newgarden spun at Turn 4.
 After the restart, the 2021 Indianapolis 500 rookie of the year gained another five positions before pitting on Lap 23.

-Several drivers pitted a handful of laps later and race control then called another caution period, this time for Marcus Ericsson’s stalled car at the exit of Turn 2 following contact with polesitter Felix Rosenqvist.
+Several drivers pitted a handful of laps later and race control then called another Caution period, this time for Marcus Ericsson’s stalled car at the exit of Turn 2 following contact with pole-sitter Felix Rosenqvist.
 Several drivers had to pit under yellow, vaulting McLaughlin to eighth place.

 Stan Sport is the only way to watch every round of the INDYCAR SERIES.
 Click here for all the action streaming ad-free, live and on demand.